-The box representing the external service platform could be located in either the visited network or in the 3rd party platform.
-The standardised way for secure 3rd party access to IMS services is the OSA framework, see section 4.2.4.
+The external service platform entity could be located in either the visited network or in the 3rd party platform.
+The standardised way for secure 3rd party access to IMS services is via the OSA framework, see section 4.2.4.